 Important – Version 6.1.1 is the latest release of Microsoft PowerShell Core.
 However, edition 6.2.0-preview is also available on the same webpage but it is a pre-release version and not suggested until you are an insider or developer.

-To install PowerShell Core on Windows 10 is even simpler.
+To install PowerShell Core on Windows 11 or 10 is even simpler.
 You just need to follow these steps –

 - Go to the location where PowerShell-6.1.1-win-x64.msi or PowerShell-6.1.1-win-x86.msi is saved after downloading.